 AP Calculus BC Expectations

 Students must take responsibility for their actions.
-This includes following safety protocols, homework, classwork, behavior, assessment results.
-Due to the ongoing challenges of the coronavirus pandemic, students must be adaptable and flexible.
+This includes homework, classwork, behavior and assessment results.

-Students must follow all safety rules throughout the class.
-This is to protect everyone’s health and wellbeing.
-Failure to comply with safety rules will result in student being sent out of class.
+Students must follow all safety protocols throughout the class.
+This is to protect everyone’s health and well-being.

 This class is a college level class and students will be expected to do substantial amounts of work independently.

 Students will show respect for all people and property in the classroom.

 If a student is absent it is that student’s responsibility to find out what classwork, assessment, homework or other material was missed and to make arrangements to make up the work.
 If a student is absent the day before an assessment they still are required to take the test or quiz with the class as usual.
 See student handbook.

 If a student misses an assessment, the student should report to my classroom to take it during block 1 the day the student returns to school.
 If the student has a class during block 1, they should e-mail me the day before they return to make arrangements.
 See student handbook.
 Failure to do so will result in loss of credit on the assessment.